Hyundai and Kia put over $110M into UK electric delivery vehicles startup Arrival – TechCrunch

 Forget the consumer market for electric vehicles.
-It turns out delivery vehicles could be the ‘Trojan horse’ for electric to really take off.
+It turns out delivery vehicles could be the “Trojan horse” for electric to really take off.

-Korean auto giants Hyundai and Kia put over $110 million in UK startup Arrival, which emerged from relative stealth today.
+Korean auto giants Hyundai and Kia put more than $110 million in U.K. startup Arrival, which emerged from relative stealth today.
 The investment immediately makes Arrival one of Britain’s most valuable startups, valuing it at €3 billion ($3.4 billion), a company spokesperson said.
-According to the latest research from CB insights, only five other UK startups are worth more than this.
+According to the latest research from CB insights, only five other U.K. startups are worth more than this.

 Although a five-year-old London-based company that has about 800 employees across five countries, including Germany, the United States and Russia, Arrival has been cagey about its activity until now.